 The examination sets out to test forging and practical skills to the highest level.
 As there is no equivalent exam in any other country, it is quite common for farriers from abroad to attempt the AWCF.

 The WCF often runs courses for Diploma holders to prepare them for the Associateship – an essential component of continuing professional development (CPD).

 The highest level of qualification is the Fellowship of the Worshipful Company of Farriers (FWCF).
 This denotes a very high level of achievement and the relatively small number of Fellows is a testament to this.
 The candidate must prepare a written original thesis for consideration by a panel of senior WCF examiners.

 If the thesis is accepted, the candidate must then deliver a lecture to the examiners on a subject of their choosing with only 60 minutes preparation time.
 The examiners also require the forging of a corrective shoe from plain steel.

 The term ‘Master Farrier’ is a trademark and can only be used by Associates and Fellows of the Worshipful Company of Farriers (WCF).
-The company applied for the trademark after realising the term was being used by Farriers without any restriction.
+The Company applied to register the mark after realising the term was being used by farriers without any restriction.